 It is important that this person would need to be careful to try and avoid creating a financial association with their partner if they want to guarantee that their credit score would remain unaffected by that issue.

-Maximum borrowing capacity, as a couple of borrowing capacity, is generally lower as rule than if the working applicant took out the mortgage in their sole name.
+Maximum borrowing capacity, as a couple of borrowing capacity, is generally lower as a rule than if the working applicant took out the mortgage in their sole name.
 This may be due for example when one partner is currently not working.

 It may be that there are stamp duty or other tax implications which would lead to an applicant preferring to apply on their own.

-Some Lenders can be quite strict about married applicants completing the mortgage in joint names.
+Some lenders can be quite strict about married applicants completing the mortgage in joint names.
 Most probably because they are concerned that this could in some way affect their security in the future.